 Monday, May 19, 2008

 And the soul of Jonathan was knit with the soul of David, and Jonathan loved him as his own soul.
-I am amazed at how many homophobes, bigots and reactionary Christians love to stone people different from them with their "deeply held religious beliefs" and Bible versus.
+It is time to celebrate and acknowledge the uniquely spiritual same-sex relationships and devoutly queer individuals in the bible.
+I am amazed at how many Christians love to stone people different from them with their "deeply held religious beliefs" and selective Bible verses.
 It is all so negative, hurtful and unloving.
 Even to refute and counter their small minded beliefs is a negative exercise.
-Instead, I have pulled together several positive Biblical messages from writers noted below.
+Instead, I have pulled together the stories of a number of homosexual Biblical characters and several positive Biblical messages dealing with same-sex relationships.
 Let's call them "deeply held gay religious beliefs."

 David’s and Jonathan’s holy union covenant contained four identifiable components of marriage: the bonding of two souls in love, the familial aspect of their relationship, a mutual exchange of obligations and covenant oaths between David and Jonathan.
 David and Jonathan were bound to each other by their love.
 Jonathan’s soul was “knit” to David’s soul.